yeokm1/yeokm1.github.io-hugo/content/post/2021/07/dme-theory-teardown-dme-890/index.md

 | TNG          | Tengah       | TACAN        | 113.90        | 1110                   | 1173           |
 | PLA          | Paya Lebar   | TACAN        | 116.30        | 1134                   | 1197           |

-Therefore when the pilot wants to configure the onboard DME system, he does not actually use the Interrogation/Reply frequencies directly.
+Therefore when the pilot wants to configure the Narco DME-890, he does not actually use the Interrogation/Reply frequencies directly.
 He uses the VOR frequencies published on the chart to enter into the DME system which will then automatically derive the correct DME frequencies to use.

 For the TACAN stations, although the "VOR frequencies" are listed, a civilian VOR avionics equipment cannot get any bearing information from it.
 The dummy VOR frequency is for the DME system to determine the paired DME frequency to interact with the TACAN system.